CHAPTER 35 BWV 3 Ach Gott, wie manches Herzeleid

 Motive from C 3 followed by that from C 109.

 The resulting characters are, then, quite different even though the basic shape dominating the structure of both movements has the same outline.
-Furthermore, it comes as something of a surprise to find this contour, also on oboes, announcing the alto aria from C 42 (chapter 42).
+Furthermore, it may come as something of a surprise to find this contour, also on oboes, announcing the alto aria from C 42 (chapter 42).

 A second motive occurs in the violins from bar 4, a repeated quaver falling to a note below it.
 This is a commonly used "weeping" shape in baroque music.
 It comes discretely in this movement, presumably because Bach does not wish to labour the feeling of grief.
 However, students will find a movement dominated by this simple idea by revisiting the slow movement of Brandenburg 2, a further example, if any is needed, of Bach's weaving silk from a sow's ear of seemingly negligible potential.